U.S. stock index futures indicated a higher open Friday morning as traders anticipated Fed Chair Janet Yellen's speech at Jackson Hole.

 Investors focused on a speech later today by Fed chair Janet Yellen that may provide clarity on a U.S. interest rate hike.

 Oil prices fell on Friday after the Saudi energy minister tempered expectations of strong market intervention by producers during talks next month.

 Gold held steady early on Friday ahead of a speech by Fed Chair Janet Yellen that will be closely watched for clues on U.S. interest rates.

 U.S. equities closed lower Thursday, with health care falling approximately 1 percent.

-U.S. government debt prices were mixed on Thursday, as investors eyed the release of important data.
+U.S. government debt prices were higher Thursday as investors eyed the auction of $28 billion in seven-year notes.

 European stocks posted sharp losses by Thursday's close, weighed down by a fall in miners, autos and health care stocks.

 Asian stocks were mixed Thursday, with traders on the sidelines ahead of Janet Yellen's Friday speech, as Chinese markets fell on liquidity concerns.